132nd-vWing/132-TRP-388/TRP/BAS/BAS-05/Website Text.md

 * Objective 4b: To fly within 10kts of the prescribed en-route airspeed.
 * Objective 5: To conduct an energy sustaining, level turn.

-## References
+## Trainee Preparation:
+Create or download mission file for off-line use.

+References:
 * 388th Training Manual:
 * 388th SOPs:
 * 388th Kneeboard Pack:

-## Trainee Preparation:
-Create or download mission file for off-line use.

 ## Instructor Preparation:
 Not required.